fiercefire/Library-Website/_posts/2025-09-13-Santa-Monica-Library.md

 <br>

 Alright, here we are folks, I'm finally getting off my ass and not procrastinating with library posts.
-Time to talk about my visit to the Santa Monica Public Library on September 11, 2025.
+Time to talk about my visit to the Santa Monica Public Library on September 11th of 2025.
 I'm going to be honest, I am very tired right now so this will either be a lazy post or half finished and imporoved later.

 <br>